like2000/PyHEADTAIL/README.md

 =============================

 - Major (feature implementation that may need further review and agreement):
-  - Deleted transverse calculations from slices (need agreement with transverse development)
+  - Deleted transverse calculations from slices (need discussions with transverse development)
-  - Deleted transverse coordinates from beam
+  - Deleted transverse coordinates from beam (need discussions with transverse development)
   - Reorganisation of the slices module
   	- The different coordinates type is redone, now all the calculations are done in theta and the results converted to z or tau
   	- Constant_space_histogram is not faster than constant_space for 1e5 macroparticles, but faster for 1e6